Mark Selby

 After winning the England Under-15 Championship in 1998, Selby turned professional in 1999, aged 16.
 He made his Crucible debut in 2005, and reached his first World Championship final in 2007, when he was runner-up to John Higgins.
 He won his first major title at the 2008 Masters, and his first ranking title at the 2008 Welsh Open.
 Between 2014 and 2017, he won the World Championship three times in four years.
-He has been world number one on multiple occasions; he first reached the top of the rankings in September 2011, and held the position for more than four years continuously between February 2015 and March 2019.
-He has compiled more than 750 century breaks in professional competition, including four maximum breaks.
+He first became world number one in September 2011, and held onto the top ranking position for just over four years between February 2015 and March 2019.
+He has compiled more than 900 century breaks in professional competition, including six maximum breaks, one of which is the only one to have been made during the final of the World Championships.

-Selby is also a pool player; he was the 2006 World Eight-ball Pool Federation champion, and the runner-up at the Chinese Eight-ball World Championship in 2015, making him the only man to have been world champion in both snooker and pool.
+Selby is also an accomplished pool player.
+He won the WEPF World Eightball Championship in 2006 and was runner-up at the Chinese Eight-ball World Championship in 2015.
+With four world snooker titles and one world pool title to his name, Selby has held world champion status in two different cue sports.
+In December 2022, he won the Ultimate Pool Pairs Cup alongside his brother-in-law Gareth Potts.

 Career

 1998–2007

-A winner of the England under-15 championship in 1998, Selby joined the professional tour a year later at the age of 16 in 1999.
+A winner of the England under-15 championship in 1998, Selby joined the professional tour a year later in 1999, at the age of 16.
 In early 2002, he reached the semi-finals of the China Open, despite leaving his hotel room at 2 a.m. instead of 2 p.m. for one of his matches because of jetlag.
 In April 2003, aged 19, he reached his first ranking final at the Scottish Open, where he finished runner-up to David Gray, earning himself a place in the top 32 for the first time.
-He progressed to the final round of qualifying at the World Snooker Championships in 2002, 2003 and 2004, but failed to qualify for the knockout stages at the Crucible Theatre on all three occasions.
+In October 2004, he made it to the quarter-finals stage of the 2004 Grand Prix with a 5–3 win over Peter Ebdon, but there he was whitewashed 5–0 by Ronnie O'Sullivan, the tournament's eventual champion.
+Selby got to the final round of qualifying at the World Snooker Championships in 2002, 2003 and 2004, but failed to progress to the knockout stages at the Crucible Theatre on all three occasions.

 From late 2005, Selby was managed by former snooker professional and fellow Leicester resident Mukesh Parmar.
 He progressed to the main draw of the 2005 World Championship, losing 5–10 to John Higgins in the first round.
 He then faced Higgins in the first round again at the 2006 World Championship, this time defeating the reigning Grand Prix and Masters champion 10–4, before being eliminated in the second round by Mark Williams.